Combination and summary of ATLAS dark matter searches interpreted in a 2HDM with a pseudo-scalar mediator using 139 fb$^{-1}$ of $\sqrt{s} = 13$ TeV $pp$ collision data: Statistical combination of results

 Inevitably, the contributions of the many uncertainties on the analysis combination vary across the model parameter values, due to the differing signal kinematics and the varying sensitivities of the individual analyses.
 The contributions to the total uncertainty in the best-fit signal strength from the statistical and systematic uncertanties are shown in Table~\ref{tab:sys:BR} for \ma = 450~\GeV, \mH = 800~\GeV, \tanb = 1.0 and $\sin\theta = 0.35$.
 This particular signal is narrowly excluded by the combination but is not by any single input analysis, and all three analyses contribute some sensitivity.
 For this signal, the statistical uncertainty is comparable to (but slightly smaller than) the systematic component, which is broken down into three categories of sources: theoretical, experimental and MC statistical uncertainties.
 For each category, the uncertainty is assessed by fixing the corresponding uncertainties in a fit and subtracting the resultant uncertainty from the total in quadrature.
 The theoretical uncertainties, which stem predominantly from uncertainties in the background modelling, are slightly smaller than the experimental ones.
 The experimental uncertainty is further subdivided into those on each of the reconstructed physics objects, amongst which the largest contributions come from jet and \met\ uncertainties.

 The most important uncertainties follow directly from those of the individual input analyses.
 For the background modelling uncertainties, the largest components are $ZZ$ modelling from the \monozll analysis, \ttbar uncertainties affecting \monohbb, and uncertainties from the production of \ttbar with additional $b$-quarks, which impact the \htb search.
-Among the experimental systematic uncertainties, the largest sources are lepton systematic uncertainties impacting \monozll, uncertainties related to jets and \met affecting \monohbb, and flavour-tagging systematic uncertainties in the case of the \htb analysis.
+Among the experimental systematic uncertainties, the largest sources are lepton systematic uncertainties impacting \monozll, uncertainties related to jets and \met affecting \monohbb, and systematic uncertainties related to the identification of $b$-jets in the case of the \htb analysis.